 Our proposed forward programme 2021-22 encourages the industry to improve its approach to asset resilience, working together to develop a maturity assessment to assess companies’ asset management capability, highlighting areas of best practice.

 We have engaged with the sector, building on existing asset management frameworks, to co-create a bespoke asset management maturity assessment.
-This will provide Ofwat and companies with a shared understanding of the range of asset management maturity in the sector; where approaches are fit for purpose, in need for improvement or already being improved.
-It will also help to identify and share examples of best practice and innovation and to explore ways to address any gaps and risks.
-Overall, it will support Ofwat and companies to communicate more effectively and align our thinking in relation to asset health, asset management and their links to resilience.
+This provided Ofwat and companies with a shared understanding of the range of asset management maturity in the sector; how mature the processes, teams, technologies and cultures are within companies for monitoring and managing asset health and operational resilience.
+It also helped to identify and share examples of best practice and innovation and to explore ways to address any gaps and risks.
+Overall, it supported Ofwat and companies to communicate more effectively and align our thinking in relation to asset health, asset management and their links to resilience.

 Annex 7 – Quantitative indicators (excel workbook)